Blast from the past: 50-year-old time capsule opened in Winston-Salem

-WINSTON-SALEM, N.C. -- Dozens of people gathered in Winston-Salem on Saturday to see the opening of a time capsule on Saturday.
+WINSTON-SALEM, N.C. -- Dozens of people gathered in Winston-Salem on Saturday to see the opening of a time capsule.

 WTOB event hosts pulled memorabilia from inside the container that was placed at the station’s tower in the Thruway Center in 1969.
 Inside, they found things like a cassette tape, messages from the past predicting the future and pictures.